Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Introduction

 \section{Introduction}

 Missing values within hierarchical time series data sets are a common occurrence in social science data, particularly for comparisons across countries and across times that rely on survey data.
 International surveys may only be conducted in selected years and coverage of countries may differ from year to year, while country-level surveys and censuses may be conducted annually in some countries but may only occur sporadically in others.
 The presence of missing data can be compounded in settings that require the compilation of data from multiple different sources.
-One example where this occurs is for school enrollment data, where the UNESCO Institute for Statistics compiles survey and administrative data to create annual, internationally comparable estimates of school enrollment rates.
-The differing availability of survey and administrative data for each country and year leads to a large number of country-years in the UNESCO database where enrollment data is missing.
-Researchers interested in questions comparing survey-based indicators like enrollment rates across countries and across times can thus encounter large amounts of missing hierarchical time series data.
+One example where this occurs is for school enrollment data, where the UNESCO Institute for Statistics compiles survey and administrative data from countries around the world to create annual, internationally comparable estimates of school enrollment rates.
+The country-specific time series for school enrollment rates have a hierarchical structure where countries are nested in the world.
+The differing availability of survey and administrative data across countries and years leads to a large number of country-years in the UNESCO database with missing data.